-‘General Hospital’ Spoilers For The Next Two Weeks August 7-11 & August 14-18: Shocking Twists Of Fate
+‘General Hospital’ Spoilers For The Next Two Weeks, August 7-11 & August 14-18: Shocking Twists Of Fate

 General Hospital spoilers for the next two weeks of August 7-11 and August 14-18 reveal shocking twists of fate are in store.
-Nobody is spared and it seems as Finn (Michael Easton) and Hayden’s (Rebecca Budig) lives will be turned upside down.
-Alexis (Nancy Lee Grahn) will face difficult moments in the wake of Julian’s (William deVry) trial Meanwhile, both Kristina (Lexi Ainsworth) and Nathan (Ryan Paevey) will receive some news.
+Nobody is spared, and it seems as Finn (Michael Easton) and Hayden’s (Rebecca Budig) lives will be turned upside down.
+Alexis (Nancy Lee Grahn) will face difficult moments in the wake of Julian’s (William deVry) trial

+Meanwhile, both Kristina (Lexi Ainsworth) and Nathan (Ryan Paevey) will receive some news.
 Dr. Obrecht (Kathleen Gati) may think that her plot to take care of Hayden has paid off, but it may very well be short-lived.
-Other General Hospital spoilers state that Ava will allow herself to daydream and Felicia (Kristina Wagner) will make a discovery.
+Other General Hospital spoilers state that Ava will allow herself to daydream, and Felicia (Kristina Wagner) will make a discovery.

 General Hospital spoilers for the week of August 7-11 brings some good news for Nathan.
 It seems as though Maxie (Kirsten Storms) is in Port Charles to stay.
-The two have made it through a long-distance relationship relatively unscathed, and it remains to see how they will handle being in the same town again.
+The two have made it through a long-distance relationship relatively unscathed, and it remains to be seen how they will handle being in the same town again.

-Hayden has been lying to Finn and it won’t be long before he catches on that she has been untruthful to him according to the latest General Hospital spoilers via Soap Central.
-Fans can expect to see Finn trying to come to terms with the fact that his fiancee has been lying to him and that something is obviously going on with her.
+Hayden has been lying to Finn, and it won’t be long before he catches on that she has been untruthful to him, according to the latest General Hospital spoilers via Soap Central.
+Fans can expect to see Finn trying to come to terms with the fact that his fiance has been lying to him and that something is obviously going on with her.
 To add fuel to the fire, it seems as if Curtis (Donnel Turner) will get entangled in the web of chaos.

 Has Finn's happy ending left him in the dust?
 West Coast, it's your turn!
 A brand-new #GH starts RIGHT NOW on ABC! pic.twitter.com/eL16bh4ZDt